nerdcave/CollisionSprite/README.md

 First, your project must have Box2D included.
 If it doesn't, you may have to create a new cocos2d Box2D project type and copy your existing source into it.

 Clone the repo:

 	git clone git://github.com/nerdcave/PESprite.git
 	cd PESprite
 	open .

-Then just drag the files from this repo's **source** folder into your project and put
+Then just drag the files from this repo's **source** folder into your project and put this at the top of whatever source file you want to use PESprite:
 ```objective-c
 #import "PESprite.h"
 ```
-at the top of whatever source file you want to use PESprite.

 If you try to compile and get an **Apple Mach-O Linker (Id) Error**, follow these steps:
 * Go to your project configuration and click on your project under TARGETS